Vetinar1/CHIPS/README.md

 ## How to use CHIPS

-A working example can be found in the file FILENAME.
+Working examples can be found in the two example files.

 ### The `sample` function